← Back to blog

 };

 For repeated API cleanup, a reusable workflow is easier to maintain than one-off scripts scattered across imports, reports, and automation jobs.
+It also targets the same need as "normalize JSON without code" and "JSON transformation tools": make the transformation visible, repeatable, and easy to run again.

 Manual cleanup works for one file, but it breaks down when API responses keep changing.